-Please note: the legal advice given in this article is correct as of 10/03/20.
-As the situation develops, guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with a solicitor for specific advice.
+Please note: the legal advice given in this article is correct as of 05/01/21.
+Due to the ongoing nature of the coronavirus pandemic, guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with one of our team for specific advice.

 What do we do if a worker becomes unwell with suspected COVID-19?